Clifftech123/NavigIT-server/README.md

 - Pagination: The platform supports pagination to handle a large number of posts efficiently.

+# Features  Student  Dashboard

+The student dashboard provides an overview of the student's activities and information.
+It offers a personalized space where students can view and manage their account details, track their posts and comments, and access relevant information.
+Here are some features you can include in the student dashboard:

+- Account Information: Display the student's profile picture, name, email address, and any other relevant information.
+- Activity Summary: Provide a summary of the student's recent activities, such as the number of posts created, comments made, or likes received.
+- Personalized Feed: Show a feed of the student's posts, comments, and interactions with other students' posts.
+- Notifications: Notify the student about new comments, likes, or other relevant updates.
+- Edit Profile: Allow students to update their profile information, including their profile picture, name, or any additional details.
+- Change Password: Provide an option for students to change their account password.
+- Logout: Enable students to securely log out of their account.

 ## Tech Stack

 The backend of this project is built using the following technologies and frameworks: